 Learn more about our Writing Center, consultants, and services by reading our newsletter, Active Voices.

 The Undergraduate Writing Center …

 - offers support to students with any paper, from any class, and in any discipline

-- is staffed by undergraduates trained to assist writers from all backgrounds and disciplines as they write for college and for life
+- is staffed by undergraduates trained to collaborate writers from all backgrounds and disciplines as they think, write, and communicate for college and for life

 - promotes student agency and strives to support students as they navigate the challenges of reading, writing, and thinking in college

-- values diversity and the multiplicity of student discourse, and aims to mediate the expectations of the discourses present at the university
+- values difference and the multiplicity of student discourse, and aims to mediate the expectations of the discourses present at the university

 - uses dialogue as the venue for assisting students in their endeavors.